 As much as we like to think of document scanning as mature technology, its application can still be a huge variable in advanced technology implementations.
 This was illustrated in a recent AI implementation at an international bank with branches throughout Europe and Latin America.

-This resolution of this issue led to a partnership with Alaris, the information management (including scanner manufacturing) division of Kodak Alaris.
-TAIGER and Alaris recently announced a global strategic alliance through which TAIGER will integrate its software with Alaris scanners and offer them as part of its data extraction solutions.
-Initially, TAIGER, will focus on certifying a pair of network scanners, the Kodak Scan Station 730EX and the Alaris S2060w.
+This resolution of this issue led to a partnership with Kodak Alaris, the information management (including scanner manufacturing) division of Kodak Alaris.
+TAIGER and Kodak Alaris recently announced a global strategic alliance through which TAIGER will integrate its software with scanners from Kodak Alaris and offer them as part of its data extraction solutions.
+Initially, TAIGER, will focus on certifying a pair of network scanners, the Kodak Scan Station 730EX and the Kodak S2060w.

 The high quality of images produced by the scanners was the dealmaker from Arroyo’s standpoint.
 “The technology that Alaris brings to the table in the area of image processing was superior to what we saw from other players,” he said.
 “It really made them stand out.”